wkumari/draft-wkumari-opsawg-sdi/README.md

    automated would be used.
 In this example, the unique identifier is the serial number of the router, SN19842256.

+Kumari & Doyle           Expires October 4, 2020               [Page 14]

+Internet-Draft            Secure Device Install               April 2020

 B.1.
 Step 1: Generating the certificate.

    This step is performed by the router.
 It generates a key, then a csr, and then a self signed certificate.

-Kumari & Doyle          Expires September 7, 2020              [Page 14]

-Internet-Draft            Secure Device Install               March 2020

 B.1.1.
 Step 1.1: Generate the private key.